 When is the UPC coming?

-Which countries will fall under the jurisdiction of the UPC?
+Which countries will fall under the UPC jurisdiction?

 Any EU country can sign up to the UPC Agreement and, so far, all EU countries except Spain, Poland and Croatia have signed the Agreement.
 This means that the UPC could potentially have jurisdiction over European patents in 24 EU countries.

 However, in order for the UPC to have jurisdiction in a given country, that country also needs to ratify the UPC Agreement.
-16 EU countries have ratified the UPC Agreement at the time of writing (23 November 2021), namely Belgium, Bulgaria, Bulgaria, Estonia, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Portugal, Slovenia, Finland, and Sweden.
+16 EU countries have ratified the UPC Agreement at the time of writing (19 January 2022), namely Belgium, Bulgaria, Denmark, Estonia, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Portugal, Slovenia, Finland, and Sweden.
 Ratification by Germany is necessary for the UPC Agreement to come into force, so this will bring the total number of countries within the jurisdiction of the UPC to at least 17 when the UPC finally comes into force.

 How will the UPC affect my European patents and applications?